Exclusive: Inside the prison that executes people for supplying cannabis

 Cartoon characters and photos of waterfalls decorate classrooms where prisoners get lessons in anger management and job training.

-Officials from the Singapore Prison Service say they encourage guards to think of themselves as “Captains of Life,” helping rehabilitate the prison population.
+Officials from the Singapore Prison Service say they encourage guards to think of themselves as “Captains of Lives,” helping rehabilitate the prison population.

 From an air-conditioned room known as “the fish tank,” they monitor inmates on live feeds from dozens of security cameras positioned around the prison.